-The ECA scheme is a key part of the Government’s programme to manage climate change, designed to encourage businesses to invest in energy-saving equipment.
+The Enhanced Capital Allowance (ECA) scheme, ending in in 2020, is currently a key part of the Government’s programme to manage climate change.
+It is designed to encourage businesses to invest in energy-saving equipment.

 If you buy equipment that qualifies, you can write off 100% of the cost against that year’s tax profits.

 The Carbon Trust & DECC (Department of Energy & Climate Change) increased the minimum criteria for compliance in 2013 to ensure only the highest performing products are on the Energy Technology List (ETL).